 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers that updates the principles for recognizing revenue.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 The guidance provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
-We will adopt this guidance on November 1, 2017, as required.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606), which deferred the effective date of this standard by one year.
+We expect to adopt this guidance on November 1, 2018, as required, based on the new effective date.
 The guidance permits the use of either a retrospective or cumulative effect transition method.
 We have not yet selected a transition method and are currently evaluating the impact of the amended guidance on our existing revenue recognition policies and procedures.